•Discoverable in the Web of Science

 Please direct any queries to JIMR.email@example.com.

-The Journal of International Medical Research is a peer-reviewed, open access journal which focuses on original pre-clinical and clinical medical research, reviews, preliminary and pilot studies, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
+The Journal of International Medical Research is a peer-reviewed, open access journal which focuses on original clinical and preclinical research, systematic and perspective reviews, meta-analyses, pilot studies and case reports, with every article accepted by peer review given a full technical edit to make all papers highly accessible to the international medical community.
 The journal will be of particular interest to authors from countries where English is not the first language.

 Once the technical edit queries have been answered to the satisfaction of the journal, the paper will be published and made available freely to everyone under a creative commons licence.